ngovinhtn/Low-resource-Machine-Translation/README.md

 The data is collected from TED talks.
 More detailed information about the data, please go to https://github.com/ngovinhtn/LowresMT/Datasets

 ## **License and copyright notices**
  These datasets are followed policies of TED Talks (at https://www.ted.com/).
-They are **only used for research purposes and non-commercial**.
+They are **only used for research purposes and do not allow for any commercial usage**.

 ## Datasets